Police called to anti-lockdown protest in Glasgow city centre

 Officers said they are there to ensure public safety.

-Police have been called to manage an “unplanned” anti-lockdown demonstration in Scotland’s largest city.
+Police were called to manage an “unplanned” anti-lockdown demonstration in Scotland’s largest city.

+The event mainly focused on protesting against the vaccine pass scheme in place across the UK.

+In order to attend some events and venues in Scotland, people are required to show evidence of a negative lateral flow test or their vaccine passport – the latter being a record of how many jags they have received to prove they have been fully vaccinated.

 The protest is believed to have been organised by Scotland Against Lockdown, a group that runs campaigns against mandatory facemasks, the Scottish and UK Governments’ Coronavirus Act 2020, social distancing and mandatory vaccines, according to its social media pages.